tscharke/mentor-playground/src/hooks/useReducer/UseReducer.md

 …
 ```

-This hook also follows a pattern which is already known from the `useState` hook.
+The React-Hook also follows a pattern which is already known from the `useState` React-Hook.
 It returns an array with
 two values as a result.

 The first value of the result (`index[0]`) is the "state" produced by the [Reducer](#reducer) The second value of the